-If circumstances warrant a faster implementation of the notification procedures, the directors of residence life for the Queens and Staten Island campuses or for international locations, the resident director of such location, or his or her designee's, will contact the Department of Public Safety and the dean of students immediately.
-The Office of Public Safety will notify the respective law enforcement agency immediately, to begin an investigation in accordance with their policy and procedures.
+If circumstances warrant a faster implementation of the notification procedures, the Directors of Residence Life on the Queens campus or for international locations, the Resident Director of such location, or his or her designees, will contact the Department of Public Safety and the Dean of Students immediately.
+The Office of Public Safety will notify the respective law enforcement agency immediately to begin an investigation in accordance with their policy and procedures.

 \Important: Local law enforcement departments have a standard operating procedure in place to respond to missing persons.
 The New York City Police Department has agreed they will address such a situation promptly and in accordance with their respective procedures.
+There are no formal agreements in place for an international campus.